Federal lands: History of federal lands

 The Land Ordinance of 1785 and the Northwest Ordinance of 1787 provided for the survey and settlement of the lands that the original Thirteen Colonies ceded to the federal government after the American Revolution.
 As additional lands were acquired by the United States from Spain, France, Native American Nations and other countries, the United States Congress directed that they be explored, surveyed, and made available for settlement.
 During the Revolutionary War, military bounty land was promised to soldiers who fought for the colonies.
 After the war, the Treaty of Paris of 1783, signed by the United States, the Kingdom of Great Britain, France, and Spain, ceded territory to the United States.
 In the 1780s, other states relinquished their own claims to land in modern-day Ohio.
 By this time, the United States needed revenue to function.
 Land was sold so that the government would have money to survive.
 In order to sell the land, surveys needed to be conducted.
 The Land Ordinance of 1785 instructed a geographer to oversee this work as undertaken by a group of surveyors.
 The first years of surveying were completed by trial and error; once the territory of Ohio had been surveyed, a modern public land survey system had been developed.
-In 1812, Congress established the General Land Office as part of the Department of the Treasury to oversee the disposition of these federal lands.
+In 1812, Congress established the United States General Land Office as part of the Department of the Treasury to oversee the disposition of these federal lands.
 By the early 1800s, promised bounty land claims were finally fulfilled.